iorodeo/potentiostat/software/python/potentiostat/docs/examples.rst

 **********************

-In this section we give several examples which demostrate how to use the potentiostat shield  in manual/direct control mode.
+In this section we give several examples which demostrate how to use the Rodeostat  in manual/direct control mode.
 When using this mode, the output voltage is set and the current is measured directly from the host PC using the :meth:`~potentiostat.Potentiostat.set_volt` and :meth:`~potentiostat.Potentiostat.get_curr` methods.
-When running in manual/direct control mode the timing determined by the software on the host PC and it will not be as precise as when using a pre-programmed voltammetric test running in firmware on the Teensy 3.2.
+Note, the timing in manual/direct control mode is determined by the software on the host PC and it will not be as precise as when using a pre-programmed voltammetric test running in firmware on the Teensy 3.2.
 However, it does offer a great deal of flexibility to the user and enables the creation of custom voltammetric test without any firmware programming.